pingcap/docs/system-variables.md

 > **Warning:**
 >
-> This feature is experimental and its form and usage may change in subsequent versions.
+> This feature is experimental and its form and usage might change in subsequent versions.

 - Scope: GLOBAL
 - Persists to cluster: Yes